By using this site, you agree to the Privacy Policy and Terms of Use.

 Massive Scale of Evidence Points to Consistent Benefits

-The Ramezani systematic review, led by researchers from multiple international institutions, represents the largest pooled analysis of fiber and mortality to date.
-The study found that cardiovascular mortality was reduced by 26% and cancer mortality by 22% among the highest fiber consumers.
-Every health endpoint measured moved in the same protective direction, creating what researchers describe as an unusually consistent signal across different causes of death.
+The 2024 Ramezani systematic review found that cardiovascular mortality was reduced by 26% and cancer mortality by 22% among the highest fiber consumers.
+According to the study, every health endpoint measured moved in the same protective direction.

 🎙️ Related Podcast Episodes